pranavisai/certifications_notes/learnings.md

 4. Helps with increased security, time saving and control environment.
 5. A virtual private gateway allows traffic into the VPC only if it is coming from an approved network.
 6. Virtual private network: A VPN encrypts your internet traffic, helping protect it from anyone who might try to intercept or monitor it.
+7. Four ways to connect to the AWS Cloud:
+   1. AWS Client VPN: A networking service you can use to connect your remote workers and on-premises networks to the cloud.
+   2. AWS Site-to-Site VPN: Creates a secure connection between your data center or branch offices and your AWS Cloud resources.
+   3. AWS PrivateLink: A highly available, scalable technology that you can use to privately connect your VPC to services and resources as if they were in your VPC.
+   4. AWS Direct Connect: A service that makes it possible for you to establish a dedicated private connection between your network and VPC in the AWS Cloud.
+8. Public subnets contain resources that need to be accessible by the public, such as an online store’s website.
+9. Private subnets contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.
+10. A network ACL (Virtual firewall controlling traffic) is a virtual firewall that controls inbound and outbound traffic at the subnet level.
+11. Edge networking is the process of bringing information storage and computing abilities closer to the devices that produce that information and the users who consume it.
+12. Amazon Route 53: A DNS that provides a reliable and cost-effective way to route end users to internet applications.
+13. Amazon CloudFront: A content delivery network (CDN) service that delivers your content with faster loading times, cost savings, and reliability.
+14. AWS Global Accelerator: A service that uses the AWS global network to improve application availability, performance, and security.
+It uses intelligent traffic routing and fast failover if something goes wrong in one of your application locations.
+15.